-O&M/Energy managers, practitioners, and technical staff represent the prime focus of this docu ment.
+O&M/Energy managers, practitioners, and technical staff represent the prime focus of this document.
 However, a competent O&M program requires the participation of staff from five well-defined areas: Operations, Maintenance, Engineering, Training, and Administration.
-While a given site may not have all five of these areas as separate entities, these functions are provided for-it is these staff that are targeted.
+While a given site may not have all five of these areas as separate entities, these functions are provided for within the organization.
+It is these staff that are targeted.